geniusinaction/GEO244/00_set_up_environment/README.md

     jupyter notebook

-[GEO244 environment setup in WSL2.pdf](GEO244%20environment%20setup%20in%20WSL2.pdf) : instructions for installing the conda environment on Windows PCs (and the instructions also work for Linux)
+[GEO244 environment setup in WSL2.pdf](GEO244%20environment%20setup%20in%20WSL2.pdf) : instructions for installing the conda environment on Windows PCs (and the instructions also work for Linux).
+This includes some setup of configuration files which will be useful later on.